beyondcode/docs.beyondco.de/resources/docs/1.0/basic-usage/ssl.md

 # SSL Support

-Since most of the web's traffic is going through HTTPS it's also crucial to secure your WebSocket server.
+Since most of the web's traffic is going through HTTPS, it's also crucial to secure your WebSocket server.
 Luckily, adding SSL support to this package is really simple.

 ## Configuration